ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 It is recommended to prepare two Ethereum accounts specifically for this test.
 One of these accounts should contain a balance of test ETH to be used as a transaction signer.

-The test ETH can be requested from [https://sepoliafaucet.com/](https://sepoliafaucet.com/).
+As Sepolia is used as L1 in the testnet, the test ETH can be requested from [https://sepoliafaucet.com/](https://sepoliafaucet.com/).

+> :warning: **Warning:** For safety reasons, we strongly recommend that you use a new empty address with only test ETH balance.

 Remember to use the signer's private key (with ETH balance) to replace `<private_key>` in the following steps.
 And use the other address to replace `<miner>`.